jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 # Creation and Deployment of the SmartContracts

 Once you have AppBuilder ready to be used, you can begin to create what is named the ***specification file***.
 The specification file can be created as a simple YAML file.
-Here below you can see the specification file for the NFT Following file
+Here below you can see the specification file for the NFT smartcontract:

-is the one created for the "CMS secured by Blockchain" demo:

 ```
 #